raorohit22/admin.freshbasket.com/README.md

 ---

 If you have any questions, suggestions, or feedback, feel free to open an issue or contact the author.
-Thank you for using and supporting Kachabazar Admin Dashboard!
+Thank you for using and supporting Freshbasket Admin Dashboard!
 # admin.freshbasket.com